TIC-65910228 b / NGTS-38 b, a 180 day transiting warm super-Jupiter: Orbital solution

-The final fit was largely identical to the penultimate fit except for the addition of the stellar radius, mass and effective temperature into the fit, which allowed the determination of derived parameters such as the planet mass and radius.
+All further fits were conducted with the addition of the stellar radius, mass and effective temperature into the fit, which allowed the determination of derived parameters such as the planet mass and radius.
 We also allowed \alles\ to use these stellar parameters to set an external prior on the stellar density.
 Solutions where the derived host density did not match this prior were penalised.
 In addition, we used the Limb Darkening Tool Kit \citep[\ldtk;][]{Parviainen2015} package to determine priors on the limb darkening coefficients.
-Since, \ldtk\ returns limb darkening coefficients in the usual $u_1,u_2$ parametrization, we converted these values back to the \citet{Kipping2013} $q_1,q_2$ parameters in order to be usable in \alles. \ldtk\ uses values of the host star \teff, \feh\ and \logg\ along with filter response functions for each instrument.
+Since \ldtk\ returns limb darkening coefficients in the usual $u_1,u_2$ parametrization, we converted these values back to the \citet{Kipping2013} $q_1,q_2$ parameters in order to be usable in \alles. \ldtk\ uses values of the host star \teff, \feh\ and \logg\ along with filter response functions for each instrument.
 For \tess, \ngts\ and \lco\ exact filter response functions were available while for the \elsauce, DSC0.4m and OACC-CAO instruments we used generic Cousins R, Johnson R, and Sloan i$^\prime$ filters respectively from the Spanish Virtual Observatory filter profile service,\footnote{Available at \url{https://svo2.cab.inta-csic.es/theory/fps/}} assuming these to be close enough approximations.
 In these cases we widened the spread of the normal priors on both limb darkening coefficients by a factor of 3 to account for the approximation.
+It should be noted that in the preliminary fits with uniform priors, the limb darkening parameters remained largely unconstrained.
+The only exception to this being those for \tess\ which are in disagreement with the final values derived from \ldtk.
+However, given that the solutions were otherwise extremely similar and the physically motivated nature of this prior, we still consider its use appropriate.

-The prior and posterior distributions of all parameters in this fit are shown in Table\,\ref{tab:ns_table}.
+We used this setup to perform two fits; one with a $\mathcal{U}(179,181)$\,d prior on the period used in all previous fits and another with a prior on the period of $\mathcal{U}(360,361)$\,d to test the other remaining photometric alias.
+Whilst the $\mathcal{U}(179,181)$\,d period prior fit provided a good fit to the data, the $\mathcal{U}(360,361)$\,day fit was much poorer (see Figure\,\ref{fig:RV_plot_time}), effectively allowing us to rule out this period.
+The prior and posterior distributions of all parameters from the final fit to the 180.5\,d alias are shown in Table\,\ref{tab:ns_table}.
 Also presented are the derived parameters using the inputted stellar parameters, shown in Table\,\ref{tab:ns_derived_table}.